The Hastings Park Farmers Market takes place weekly on Sundays from November until the end of April at Hastings Skatepark by the PNE in Vancouver.

 Featuring dozens of vendors selling everything from fresh produce to homemade preserves to handmade arts and crafts, the Hastings Park Farmers Market runs from 10 am to 2 pm.

-The schedule for the 2020-2021 season is every Sunday from November 1, 2020, to April 25, 2021 (excluding December 27).
+The schedule for the 2020-2021 season was every Sunday from November 1, 2020, to April 25, 2021 (excluding December 27).
 In response to the coronavirus pandemic, the Hastings Park Farmers Market implemented a number of precautionary measures for their spring and winter seasons.
-In addition, as of December 2, 2020, only food vendors are allowed to sell items at the market.
-This may change later in 2021.

 Market Location and Amenities